Home > Knowledge Base > Essay Writing Guidelines > Different Types of Persuasive Essays With Pros & Cons

 Discursive Essay

-Objectives Role of Author
+Objectives Role of the Author

 • It presents thoughts and ideas.